MtnViewJohn/DrawBoy/README.md

 **\-\-cd1**, **\-\-cd2**, **\-\-cd3**, **\-\-cd4**

-> Indicates whether the loom has a Compu-Dobby I, II, III, or IV interface.
+> Indicates whether the loom has a Compu-Dobby I, II, III, or IV/4.5 interface.

 **\-n**, **\-\-net**

-> Connect to a Compu-Dobby IV loom over a network connection instead of a serial connection.
+> Connect to a Compu-Dobby IV/4.5 loom over a network connection instead of a serial connection.
 If no loom device path is provided for a serial connection, then a network connection is implicitly enabled.

 **\-p**_pick_, **\-\-pick**=*pick*\